tom-krieger/security_baseline/REFERENCE.md

 Data type: `Any`

-Status of the rule, e. g. compliant or not compliant
+Status of the rule, e. g. compliant or fail

 ##### `level`